 By Madeline Bocaro ©

 The Sparks Brothers film is a gift to us all.
-Fans will revel in the treasure of unseen archival photos and film footage, the reverence of director Edgar Wright in the chronological inclusion of every one of Sparks’ 25 albums and the rollercoaster ride (pun intended) he takes us on – through fifty years of the band’s ups and downs.
+Fans will revel in the treasure of unseen archival photos and film footage.
+They will love the reverence of director Edgar Wright in the chronological inclusion of every one of Sparks’ 25 albums and the rollercoaster ride (pun intended) he takes us on – through fifty years of the band’s ups and downs.
 It premiered at the Sundance Film Festival last night.

 There is no need to convince me that Sparks are wonderful.
 As a lifelong fan and as their fan club president, I completely understand Edgar Wright’s mission to turn the world on to his favorite band.
 After spending decades myself as a lonely Sparks fan trying to share my passion for Ron and Russell Mael’s odd genius and joyful music – only to be met by grimaces, Wright’s film has illuminated the reason for our struggle to convert the masses; Sparks are dead serious about fun.